-Among the state’s four-year institutions of higher learning, East Central University provides students a expanded undergraduate level of study in the law with the Bachelor of Science in Legal Studies, providing both a preparatory gateway for law school as well as giving those seeking the paralegal career and advantage over their competitors with a higher level 4-year college degree.
-Graduates can directly to work in support positions for law firms or courts, and often find additional career paths in government positions as well.
+Among the state’s four-year institutions of higher learning, East Central University provides students an expanded undergraduate level of study in the law with the Bachelor of Science in Legal Studies, providing both a preparatory gateway for law school as well as giving those seeking the paralegal career and advantage over their competitors with a higher level 4-year college degree.
+Graduates can directly work in support positions for law firms or courts, and often find additional career paths in government positions as well.

 Programs: Bachelor of Science | Legal Studies